 Connecticut allows employers in the hotel and restaurant industries to take a tip credit for certain employees.
 Employers must pay at least $6.38 per hour to wait staff and $8.23 per hour to bartenders.

 This means that employers may take a tip credit of $7.62 per hour for wait staff and $5.77 for bartenders, as long as the employee's tips bring the total hourly wage up to the state minimum wage.
 (For more information, see Nolo's article Tips, Tip Pooling, and Tip Credits.)

-In Connecticut, eligible employees must receive overtime if they work more than 40 hours per week and for all hours worked on a seventh consecutive day of work.
+In Connecticut, eligible employees must receive overtime if they work more than 40 hours per week.
+Also, employees who work in restaurants and hotel restaurants must receive overtime for all hours worked on a seventh consecutive day of work.
 Not every type of job is eligible for overtime, however.
 To learn more, see Nolo's article Overtime Pay: Your Rights as an Employee and contact the state Labor Department.

 Yes.
 Employees in Connecticut are entitled to a meal break of 30 minutes, unpaid, after the first two hours of work and before the last two hours for those who work seven-and-a-half or more consecutive hours.
 Employees who already receive at least 30 minutes of paid breaks during the workday are not entitled to an additional unpaid meal break.